MINNESOTA PERSONAL INJURY FAQ’S

 You may have several questions about the legal issues you are facing.
 At McCullough and Associates, P.A., we are pleased to offer several informational resources for your convenience that we hope can provide you with additional knowledge.
-We invite you to review our video blogs, which cover some personal injury case topics.
-If you have any questions or would like to have a consultation with us, please email or call us.
+We invite you to review our video library, which covers some personal injury case topics.
+If you have any questions or would like to schedule a consultation with us, please contact us.

 If you use content from this or any other website to represent yourself in any legal matter without a lawyer, you alone accept full responsibility for your work.
 Use a local, experienced attorney for your legal matters – no exceptions.
 Your family is too important to take a chance in getting it wrong.

 Our personal injury lawyers take a litigation-based approach to all of our injury cases.
-We meet with our clients, and whether they were involved in a car accident, slip & fall, or suffered an injury caused by another or any other reason, investigate the facts and prepare as if we are going to trial.
+We meet with our clients, and whether they were involved in a car accident, slip & fall, or suffered an injury caused by another or any other reason, we investigate the facts and prepare as if we are going to trial.
 Insurance companies know that we are a firm that is not afraid to try a case if necessary.
 While most personal injury cases settle out of court, our lawyers have the experience to try any injury case.
 We represent clients in personal injury, car accidents, wrongful death and premises liability claims.

 McCullough & Associates, P.A., has experienced and well recognized personal injury law attorneys representing clients in car crashes, bicycle accidents, dog bites, wrongful death actions, slip and falls, premises liability and other insurance claims.
 Some of the questions that we frequently encounter when a client is deciding to hire a personal injury attorney are: